 Sounds nice, doesn’t it?

-I have friends who seem to manage to dedicate a huge amount of time to themselves but my definition of ‘me time’ is managing to go for a wee by myself.
+I have friends who seem to manage to dedicate a huge amount of time to themselves but my definition of ‘me time’ is managing to go for a wee by myself, or possibly hop in the bath without an audience.

 There has to be a way to balance things up, surely.
 Or is this about priorities?